1980s Bridgestone Picnica

 Well, the Picnica certainly has its quota of compromises.
 For a start, it’s only a single speed; while good for most hills, it's wearying over a distance.
 But I can accept that, as it suits the Picnica's limited mission in life.
 The frame is complicated and relatively heavy.
 And the bike is very small; fine for me, at 170cm, but riding it would be no picnic for those of bigger than average stature.
 The riding position is very upright, which can only be comfortable for a short distance, as all the rider’s weight is on his/her posterior.
-Compounding that are those tiny wheels (254 ETRTO), which seek out the smallest of bumps and transmit them to the smallest of bums.
+Compounding that are those tiny wheels (254 ETRTO), which transmit the smallest of bumps to the smallest of bums.
 And those tyres are an odd size too, so it’s hard to find decent quality replacements.

 Easy to fold, but not very small

 But these things don’t matter all that much, one might think; after all, it’s designed to be a portable folder, and we can accept such compromises in a bike that can be easily folded and carried and stashed almost anywhere.